xlwknx/react-static-netlifycms/README.md

 50002 - Application description was not provided
 50003 - Application url was not provided
 50004 - Application was not found
-50005 - Application limit was exeeded
+50005 - Application limit was exceeded
 50006 - Application key was not found
 50007 - Application service was not recognized
 50008 - Application call limit was exceeded